CengizhanYurdakul/FindYourTwin/ReadMe.md

 To run the project, you need to perform 2 steps.
 The first is to create an identity pool, and the second is to find the identity closest to the photo given as input in this pool.

-### **In accordance with GDPR, CCPA and KVKK images containing biometric information of individuals cannot be processed unless they consent.**
+### **According to GDPR, CCPA and KVKK images containing biometric information of individuals cannot be processed unless they consent.**

 ## Requirements
 First of all, I suggest you to create a new environment in order not to break the environment you are using.
 Then you can find the required tools from `requirements.txt`